How Our DRM Works

 User Document Rights

-Users can also access any documents belonging to groups where they are
+those groups.
+Users can also access any documents belonging to groups

-included in the whitelist for that group.
-Documents also have white-lists.
+where they are included in the whitelist for that group.
+Documents also

-white-listed.
-Users can also be assigned documents directly by using
+they have been white-listed.
+Users can also be assigned documents

 It is not possible for a user (unique computer) to be a member of more